in28minutes/in28minutes-initiatives/industry-connect/IndustryConnectInitiative-ForIndustryExperts.md

 	- As an Enterpreneur
 		- What's your goal?
 		- What inspires you?
-		- Your message to buddy enterpreneurs in India
+		- Your message to budding enterpreneurs in India
 	- As an IT Professional
 		- What's your goal?
 		- What inspires you?
-		- Your message to buddy enterpreneurs in India
+		- Your message to budding IT Professional in India
 	- Anything else you wanna add
 - Your Time
 	- How do you manage to stay connected with your family inspite of being busy?